Coalescing-fragmentating Wasserstein dynamics: particle approach: Introduction

 \end{enumerate} \end{theorem}

+\begin{remark} The processes $M^X(0,\cdot )$ and $M^X(1,\cdot )$ are also square-integrable martingales under the assumptions of Theorem~\ref{theorem_existence_in_general_case}.
+This directly follows from the fact that they are continuous local martingales and the estimate of their quadratic variation in Corollary~\ref{corollary_estim_of_diff_rate_at_0_and_1}.
+We do not include this result into condition $(R3)$ to preserve the equivalence between $(R1)-(R4)$ and SDE~\eqref{f_the_main_equation} below (see Theorem~\ref{theorem_existence_in_general_case1} for more details). \end{remark}

+We note that the piecewise H\"older continuity of functions $g$ and $\xi$ is a technical assumption required by our argument (see Remark~\ref{rem_on_holder_continuity_of_initial_condition} below for more details), and we believe it can be removed.

-We remark that the random element $X$ from Theorem~\ref{theorem_existence_in_general_case} can be interpreted as a weak solution to the system of equations~\eqref{equ_system_of_equation_for_particles}.
+The random element $X$ from Theorem~\ref{theorem_existence_in_general_case} can be interpreted as a weak solution to the system of equations~\eqref{equ_system_of_equation_for_particles}.
 In particular, for the coalescing particle system (if $\xi=0$), Marx in~\cite{Marx2017} showed that for any family of processes $X$ which satisfies $(R1)-(R4)$ there exists a Brownian sheet $W$ (possibly on an extended probability space) such that $X$ solves system of equations~\eqref{equ_system_of_equation_for_particles}.
 We believe that the same result can be obtained for any interaction potential $\xi$, using the same argument.

-We would like to compare the model with the modified Arratia flow of a system of martingales on the real line which satisfies the same conditions with $\xi=0$~\cite{Konarovskyi:2014:arx,Konarovskyi:2017:EJP,Konarovskyi_LDP:2015}, see also~\cite{Arratia:1979,MR3433579,MR2329772,MR2671379,MR2094432,Le_Jan:2004,Riabov:2017,MR31557821} for the classical Arratia flow, where particles do not change their diffusion rate.
-The main difference is an additional drift potential which leads do the dispersion of particles and makes the model very complicated for construction.
+We would like to compare the model with the modified massive Arratia flow described by a system of continuous martingales on the real line which satisfies the same conditions with $\xi=0$~\cite{Konarovskyi:2014:arx,Konarovskyi:2017:EJP,Konarovskyi_LDP:2015}, see also~\cite{Arratia:1979,MR3433579,MR2329772,MR2671379,MR2094432,Le_Jan:2004,Riabov:2017,MR31557821} for the classical Arratia flow and the Brownian web, where particles coalesce and do not change their diffusion rate, and~\cite{MR31557821,Schertzer:2017,Sun:2008} for the Brownian net, which is the massless version of the flow constructed here.
+The main difference between the constructed particle system and the modified massive Arratia flow is an additional drift potential which leads to the dispersion of particles and makes the model very complicated for construction.
 Moreover, methods proposed there cannot be applied to the sticky-reflected particle system.
-On the pictures, a computer simulation of both systems is given.
+In the pictures, computer simulations of both systems are given.

-{ The modified Arratia flow (left) and the sticky-reflected particle system (right) with interacting potential $\xi$ which equals the identity function.
-Grayscale colour coding is illustrating the atom sizes.}

-{ Corresponding clusters behaviour, where dots represent the ends of clusters.
-Here, two labels $u$ and $v$ belong to the same cluster at time $t$ provided $X(u,t)=X(v,t)$.}